GuillaumeBonnet/lwc-typing-article/README.md

 ### template auto-completion

 As of now Salesforce doesn't provide auto-completion for the HTML templates in the LWC components.
+Other famous JavaScript frameworks have this feature and it works very well thanks to types.

 ## Closing words

-Typing LWC components with a TypeScript file and the ts-check verification is a quick an easy way to improve developer experience and code quality.
-It is noncommittal and has the advantage to be used on a per-file basis for tryouts.
+Typing LWC components with a TypeScript file and the ts-check verification is a **quick an easy way to improve developer experience and code quality**.
+It is **noncommittal** and has the advantage to be used on a per-file basis for tryouts.